17maxiao/book-recommender/README.md

   * python manage.py migrate
   * python manage.py server
 * Access the website on: [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
+* Make an account
+* Happy reading!

 ## Pages

 ###### My Shelf
-The homepage which contains all of the books that you have added to your shelf -
+The homepage which contains all of the books that you have added to your shelf - use the search bar to look for the title of the book that you want to add.
+Then, the webpage will navigate you to the a page to select among a list of results for the title you want to add.
+Once you choose the title of your choice, enter the following information:

-###
+* your review
+* book rating
+* book genre (your personal categorization!)

+Once you submit the book review, it will show up on your shelf!

+###### Recommend by My Favorite Genres

+Select genres to filter suggested books by!
+We use pandas to filter the dataframe by the selected genres.

+###### Recommend by My Books on Shelf

+We will pull recommendations based on a weighted mean function on ratings for books based on the ones on your shelves!

 ## Resources:
 * [Link to Kaggle GoodReads](https://www.kaggle.com/jealousleopard/goodreadsbooks)